Summit View

 1343 E. 8th St. • Beaumont, CA 92223

 Summit View will provide a beautiful two-story affordable housing community with a modern design that will blend seamlessly with the surrounding neighborhood.
-The 48-home apartment community will serve residents earning less than 30% of the area median income and who have experienced homelessness or are at risk of homelessness.
+The 48-home apartment community will serve residents earning below 30% of the area median income and who have experienced homelessness or are at risk of homelessness.

 Eight of the apartment homes will be reserved for residents with mobility issues while five others are reserved for residents with sensory concerns.
 A 2,080-square-foot community center will serve as a hub for resident services and activities in addition to providing an exercise room and private case management offices.

-National CORE is committed to creating sustainable and resource efficient communities.
-As with other National CORE developments, solar panels will provide energy for heating and cooling.
-Summit View, which will be an all-electric development with all-electric appliances, is expected to qualify for LEED for Homes Gold Certification or better.
+National CORE is committed to creating energy-efficient communities.
+Summit View, will be an all-electric development, is expected to qualify for LEED for Homes Gold Certification or better.

-The Hope through Housing Foundation will offer direct services to residents onsite, focusing on helping children and teens achieve success, improving families’ financial well-being and promoting health and wellness for residents of all ages.
-The property will also have services provided by the Riverside University Health System – Behavioral Health, which includes mental health and substance abuse programs.
+The Hope through Housing Foundation will offer onsite resident services, focusing on helping children and teens achieve success, improving families’ financial well-being and promoting health and wellness.
+The property will also have services provided by the Riverside University Health System – Behavioral Health, which includes behavioral health and substance abuse programs.

 Total Units (48)